nikkh/heracles-ai/docs/demo/ai-application-map.md

 # Watch the Application Map Video

-There is a short (6 minute) video that shows the deployment in action:
+There is a short (6 minute) video that shows the application map in action:

 [![link to application map video](../images/app-map-demo.jpg)](https://hercheracles29790.blob.core.windows.net/media/Heracles-Demos-App-Map.mp4)